maytees/Spine/README.md

 ## Introduction

 #### What is spine?
-Spine is an upcoming interpreted programming language which is used for times when ease is a priority when programming.
+Spine is an upcoming interpreted programming language which is used for times when ease is a priority.

 ## Todo
 - Finish the lexer